Andreiasribeiro/Andreiasribeiro/README.md

 - Communication and teamwork skills
 - Critical thinking
 - Ability to learn new tools, systems and processes quickly
-- Problem solving and analytical skills
+- Problem-solving and analytical skills
 - Desire for self-development
-- Well-organized
+- Well-organised
 - Customer focus and user empathy

 ---